xsuite/DA_study_template/README.md

 Jobs can be efficiently stored and parallelized using the [Tree Maker](https://github.com/xsuite/tree_maker) package, while collider generation and particle tracking harness the power of [XSuite](https://github.com/xsuite/xsuite).

-ℹ️ If you do not need to do parametric scans, this repository is probably not what you're looking for.
+ℹ️ If you do not need to do large parametric scans, this repository is probably not what you're looking for.

 ## Installation instructions